Relevant Product: Signature Manager Exchange Edition

-- Limit the sender’s liability for the content of a message i.e. an employee sending defamatory statements.
+- Limit the sender’s liability for the content of a message; that is, an employee sending defamatory statements.

 - Cover confidentiality breaches protecting exposure of confidential information such as private data.

-- Highlight that an email does not form the basis of a legally binding contact.
+- Highlight that an email does not form the basis of a legally binding contract.